+6.3.2 Sharing studies between earth stations on vessels and aeronautical radionavigation systems

+From the perspective of aeronautical radionavigation systems, transmissions from earth station on vessels would not lead to more interference than transmissions from fixed FSS earth stations, which are operating within the frequency band 12.75-13.25 GHz in accordance to Appendix 30B.
+It is therefore not expected that sharing studies would be required between earth stations on vessels and aeronautical radionavigation systems.

 6.4 Compatibility and protection of FSS, including Appendix 30B allotment and frequency assignments

 Editor’s note: Studies to identify technical and regulatory conditions for the protection of FSS, including information related to a) the existing AP30B Plan allotments and List assignments as well as those under processing in application of Articles 6 and 7 of Appendix 30B b) the existing frequency assignments of FSS non-geostationary satellite systems; will be analysed and summarized in this section.